 “I call myself a digital hippie,” Galit Ariel says.
 “Most people think that means I don’t shave my armpits, but what it really means is that I’m someone who believes that the greatest purpose of tech is to serve humanity and create a better human experience.”

-To that end, the WeWork Metropool-based entrepreneur founded Wondarlands, a strategic consultancy headquartered in Amsterdam that advises companies on the implementation of augmented reality (AR).
+To that end, the entrepreneur based at Amsterdam’s WeWork Metropool founded Wondarlands, a strategic consultancy headquartered in Amsterdam that advises companies on the implementation of augmented reality (AR).
 Just recently, she was tapped by the Dutch Innovation House to speak at premier tech conference SXSW.

 You’d think that her target audience would run the gamut of tech and social media giants like Apple, Facebook, or Snapchat (yup, that beautifying face filter is actually a mainstream application of AR).
 But interestingly enough, Ariel has applied her background in studying how people interact with brands, spaces, and technology to target advertising agencies instead.